tomthe/DCoDe-styleguide/README.md

 You can use Github private repositories to share the project or the network-drives of the institute.
 Github issues are a better way to discuss issues than emails.

+### Directory structure

+    ├── README.md          <- The top-level README for developers using this project.
+    │                         The readme should contain a short general description of the project │                         and a high level description of what the code does and how to run it.
+    │
+    ├── data
+    │   ├── external       <- Data from third party sources.
+Include a text file that describes │   │                     the origin of the data and how to get it.
+    │   ├── collected      <- Data that is collected during this project.
+    │   ├── interim        <- Intermediate data that has been transformed.
+    │   └── processed      <- The final, canonical data sets for modeling.
+    │
+    ├── code               <- Code files.
+Naming convention is a number (for execution ordering), │   │                      the creator's initials, and a short `-` delimited description, e.g.
+    │   │                      `1.0-jqp-initial-data-exploration`.
+No unused code here.
+    │   │
+    │   └── deprecated     <- (optional) old/redundant/unused code.
+This can be left there for
+    │                         reference or deleted.
+    │
+    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    ├── references         <- (optional) Data dictionaries, manuals, and all other explanatory materials.
+    └── LICENSE            <- (optional) Look at https://choosealicense.com/ to find a suitable licence.

 ### Write good readme-files